ctjohnsen/DNS/README.md

 clean_json.txt are the comands used to get the domains from the JSON file

 All the data set is colected from https://data.brreg.no/enhetsregisteret/oppslag/enheter.
-The JSON files is not stored on Github because of the size of 1.1GB
+The JSON files is compressed and stored on in the data set folders.

 All_30_des is the data set from 30.12.2020